truchas/truchas/src/2d-truchas/nonisothermal/test/multifluid_channel/README.md

   uniform velocity.
 It is a focused regression for the conservative variable-density momentum update: old momentum must use the old cell density, while the predictor uses the new density.
+- `input_hydrostatic.json`: two horizontal fluid layers under a body acceleration and a linear hot-top/cold-bottom temperature profile.
+It checks the thermally modified, piecewise hydrostatic pressure and verifies that the stable density jump does not generate velocity.

 The `viscous_multifluid` test is separate because it exercises a lid-driven shear flow with distinct material viscosities and compares serial and